 Why Do We Need SRE?

-- Measurement framework for reliability—reliability engineers define service level indicators (SLIs) and service level objectives (SLOs) to maintain consistent operations.
+- Measurement framework for reliability—reliability engineers define service-level indicators (SLIs) and service level objectives (SLOs) to maintain consistent operations.
 Teams can monitor these agreed SLIs to understand if they are meeting reliability objectives.
-Defining proper SLIs that have direct impact on the goals of the service is an important engineering task.
+Defining proper SLIs that directly impact the goals of the service is an important engineering task.

-- Increased automation—one of the main practices of SRE is to eliminate tedious tasks related to production operations, particularly maintenance tasks.
+- Increased automation—one of SRE's main practices is eliminating tedious tasks related to production operations, particularly maintenance tasks.
 This frees engineers to evaluate systems and focus on refining architecture and operations.

-- Comprehensive understanding—site reliability engineers are encouraged to develop a holistic understanding of operations, components, and systems, and how these aspects combine.
-This grants greater ability to weigh implications and impacts of changes.
+- Comprehensive understanding—site reliability engineers are encouraged to develop a holistic understanding of operations, components, and systems and how these aspects combine.
+This grants a greater ability to weigh the implications and impacts of changes.

 - Earlier issue detection—engineers are continuously searching for limitations in operations and ways to improve configurations.
 This enables them to identify potential problems earlier and hopefully address those issues before they impact your systems.

-According to Google’s approach, you can use SRE to better adopt DevOps principles in the organization and measure the success of your implementation.
+According to Google’s approach, you can use SRE to better adopt DevOps principles in the organization and measure your implementation’s success.

 To better understand how to combine the two, consider the following principles:

 - Reducing organizational silos – a shared sense of responsibility to eliminate the passing of problems between teams.
 This is one of the main principles of a DevOps philosophy.
-When SREs focus on improving the detection of issues and the performance of applications, operations teams can focus on managing infrastructure and developers can focus on feature improvements.
+When SREs focus on improving the detection of issues and applications’ performance, operations teams can focus on managing infrastructure, and developers can focus on feature improvements.

 - Accepting failure as normal – accountability and the acceptance of failure is significant for improving operations and addressing issues quickly.
-When the possibility of failure is normalized, teams can take bigger risks which potentially lead to greater innovations without fear of excessive setbacks or downtime.
+When the possibility of failure is normalized, teams can take bigger risks, potentially leading to greater innovations without fear of excessive setbacks or downtime.
 Additionally, normalization helps ensure that post mortems are objective and that you can derive meaningful improvement goals.

 - Implementing gradual change – both SRE and DevOps encourage continuous improvement through small, frequent changes.
 This method minimizes any potential negative impacts of change and limits risk.
 SRE leverages metrics in combination with change management strategies to ensure that products and operations continually improve.

 - Leveraging tooling and automation – SRE requires the standardization of technologies and tools within a team or business unit.
 This makes it easier to manage operations and reduces the chance of issues created by technological incompatibilities.
-This standardization also helps ensure that members across a team are able to better collaborate since tooling is uniform and is less likely to require specialized skill sets that some members lack.
+This standardization also helps ensure that members across a team can collaborate better since tooling is uniform and is less likely to require specialized skill sets that some members lack.

 - Measuring everything – SRE combines metrics with feedback loops to measure operations and identify opportunities for improvement.
-It also builds in slack for risk and manual operations as needed, which are made more predictable through measurement.
+It also builds in slack for risk and manual operations as needed, making it more predictable through measurement.
 By applying metrics data, teams can set appropriate targets while maintaining reasonable expectations of performance.

 5 Site Reliability Engineering Best Practices